holly257/DSA_Searching/README.md

     - If you had to buy shares in the company on a particular day, and sell the shares on a subsequent day, write an algorithm to work out what the maximum profit you could make would be.

 #### Next
-8. Edd drop - optional
+8. Egg drop - optional
     - This is a fun exercise to do - consider this optional after you are done with all the exercises above.
     - Imagine that you wanted to find the highest floor of a 100 story building that you could drop an egg from without the egg breaking.
 But you only have 2 eggs.
     - Write an algorithm to find out in the most efficient way which floors you should drop the eggs from.